 - 1. Choose the application pack you wish to repair, then click the Repair button on the ribbon. - 2.
 A dialog box appears, confirming the repair. - 3.
 Press OK. - 4.
-The selected application pack will be listed in bold italic type, showing that it is staged for repair when MeasureLINK is restarted.
+The selected application pack will be listed in bold italic type, showing that it is staged for repair when MeasureLINK is restarted using the Restart and Apply button.